Corvette History

 First Generation (C1: 1953–1962)

-The first generation of Corvette was introduced late in the 1953 model year.
-Originally designed as a show car for the 1953 Motorama display at the New York Auto Show, it generated enough interest to induce GM to make a production version to sell to the public.
-First production was on June 30, 1953.This generation was often referred to as the “solid-axle” models (the independent rear suspension was not introduced until the second generation).
-Three hundred hand-built polo white Corvette convertibles were produced for the 1953 model year.
+The first generation of the Corvette was introduced by Chevrolet late in the 1953 model year.
+Originally designed as a show car for the 1953 Motorama display at the New York Auto Show, it generated enough interest for General Motors to produce a version for public sale.
+The first production models were built on June 30, 1953, and are known as the “solid-axle” models because independent rear suspension was not introduced until the second generation.
+A total of 300 hand-built Polo White Corvette convertibles were produced for the 1953 model year.

 Second Generation (C2: 1963–1967)